rhmaxdotorg/pulsechain-validator/README.md

 ![pls-testnet-validator-htop](https://user-images.githubusercontent.com/100790377/229965674-75593b5a-3fa6-44fe-8f47-fc25e9d3ce21.png)

 This will help you setup [PulseChain](www.pulsechain.com) Testnet v4 and plans are to update it to support [PulseChain](www.pulsechain.com) Mainnet as well after it launches.
-Since it is a fork of ETH 2.0, all the same methods and scripts can be modified to work fine and automate Ethereum node setup as well.
+Since it is a fork of ETH 2.0, all the same methods and scripts can be modified to work fine and automate Ethereum node setup as well. **This script works on both your own hardware as well as cloud servers.**

 **Please read ALL the instructions as they will explain and tell you how to run these scripts and the caveats.**